Real-Time Simulation of Asymmetry Generation in Fermion-Bubble Collisions: Introduction

-As quantum technology advances, the possibility of achieving fault-tolerant quantum computing systems becomes increasingly attractive, and may lead to transformative tools for tackling real-time dynamics in particle physics.
-Studies exploring this area are consistently emerging, see review articles \cite{PRXQuantum.4.027001, PRXQuantum.5.037001, Bauer:2023qgm, Fang:2024ple}.
-Examples include, particle scattering problems which are hard to solve by perturbation theory \cite{Jordan:2011ci,chai_fermionic_2024,bennewitz_simulating_2024,Bennewitz:2024ixi,farrell_quantum_2024}, parton shower studies considering quantum interference \cite{Bauer:2019qxa, Bepari:2021kwv, Bauer:2023ujy}.
-Real-time simulations of out-of-equilibrium dynamics on a quantum computer may well emerge as the best computational tool for a deeper understanding of the evolution of our universe. {While realistic large-scale quantum simulations are still limited by resources, classical simulations with tensor network methods have enabled real-time studies of scattering phenomenon, especially in 1+1-dimensions \cite{PhysRevResearch.3.013078,Rigobello:2021fxw,Papaefstathiou:2024zsu,milsted_collisions_2022,jha_realtime_2024}, as well as dynamics of bubble-wall collisions \cite{milsted_collisions_2022, jha_realtime_2024} in 1 + 1 dimensions.
+As quantum technology advances, the possibility of achieving fault-tolerant quantum computing systems becomes increasingly attractive and may lead to transformative tools for tackling real-time dynamics in particle physics.
+Studies exploring this area are consistently emerging; see review articles \cite{PRXQuantum.4.027001, PRXQuantum.5.037001, Bauer:2023qgm, Fang:2024ple}.
+Examples include particle scattering problems which are hard to solve by perturbation theory \cite{Jordan:2011ci,chai_fermionic_2024,bennewitz_simulating_2024,farrell_quantum_2024}, parton shower studies considering quantum interference \cite{Bauer:2019qxa, Bepari:2021kwv, Bauer:2023ujy}.
+Real-time simulations of out-of-equilibrium dynamics on a quantum computer may well emerge as the best computational tool for a deeper understanding of the evolution of our universe.
+Although realistic large-scale quantum simulations are still limited by resources, classical simulations with tensor network methods have enabled real-time studies of scattering phenomenon \cite{PhysRevResearch.3.013078,Rigobello:2021fxw,Papaefstathiou:2024zsu,milsted_collisions_2022,jha_realtime_2024}, as well as dynamics of bubble-wall collisions \cite{milsted_collisions_2022, jha_realtime_2024} in 1 + 1 dimensions.
 Tensor network methods exploit the fact that physically relevant states occupy only a small corner of the exponentially large Hilbert space.
 In particular, the ground states of the gapped 1+1 dimensional lattice systems can be efficiently approximated by \ac{MPS} \cite{hastings_area_2007,vidal_efficient_2004}.
 This insight underlies powerful algorithms such as the \ac{DMRG} \cite{white_density_1992,schollwock_densitymatrix_2005}, which enable efficient computation of ground states and even real-time dynamics in such systems.